-This morning the Census Bureau released its annual report household income data for 2012.
+The Census Bureau has now released its annual report household income data for 2013.
 It is posted on the Census Bureau website.
-What I'm featuring in this update is an analysis of the quintile breakdown of data from 1967 through 2012 (see Table H.3).
+What I'm featuring in this update is an analysis of the quintile breakdown of data from 1967 through 2013 (see Table H.3).

 The next chart adjusts for inflation in chained 2013 dollars based on a research variant of the Consumer Price Index, the CPI-U-RS.
 In other words, the incomes in earlier years have been adjusted upward to the purchasing power of the most recent year in the series.
 We've also highlighted recessions to show the correlation of household incomes to the business cycle.

 As for the cumulative household income growth by segment over the past 46 years, the adjacent table shows the real, inflation-adjusted, difference between 1967 and 2013.